Sonika Jaiganesh

 Research Areas:

-Genres and Media: Animation, Arts, Fiction, Film and TV, Games, Comics and Graphic Novels, Virtual Gothic
+Genres and Media: Fiction, Film and TV, Games, Theatre and Performance, Virtual Gothic

 Email: catherinescook71@gmail.com